lmcnulty/aiid-risk-checklisting-design/user-process.md

 ## Background

 [*Algorithm Assessment Agnes*](./personas/algorithm-assessment-agnes.md)
-is doing a second-party audit of {{ Company }}.
+is doing a second-party audit of "FinderBot" developed by Puckett Industries.

-{{ Company }} wants to take advantage of the buzz around large language models (LLMs).
+Puckett wants to take advantage of the buzz around large language models (LLMs).
-To do this, they've fine-tune an existing major LLM they want to use for an automated user support system for their product.
+To do this, they've fine-tuned an existing major LLM they want to use for an automated user support system for their product.
-However, they are concerned about the risks involved.
+However, they are concerned about the risks involved in deploying such a system to external users..

-{{ Company }} wants to:
+Puckett wants to:
 - identify risks so they can mitigate them
 - be able to show that they followed best practices

 Agnes wants to:
 - do her due diligence in finding the system's weaknesses.
 - drive changes in the system to avert risk.
-- please {{ Company }} so that they will return for future audits.
+- please Puckett so that they will return for future audits.
   Subgoals include:
   - present enough information to justify the audit.
-  - support {{ Company }}'s goals for the system
+  - support Puckett's goals for the system
     -- for instance, they will not want to be told that they should scrap the whole project even if that is in fact the most responsible course of action.